Caso-source/caso-source.github.io/HackTheBox/openadmin.md

  and I also tried many other shell methods (perl,sh,ruby,etc..) but none worked, so I just searched through the dirs with ls and cat commands to see if I could find anything useful.

-Once I go through a couple of files I are able to find one with database credentials.
+Once I go through a couple of files I am able to find one with database credentials.